guest Blog by Mike Critelli

 How does today’s entrepreneurial world impact your leadership practices and behaviors?

-Michael J. Critelli, now an entrepreneur, is CEO of Dossia, a health and health care organization, and Executive Producer of a full-length feature film, “From the Rough,” which will be released in theaters in early 2014.
+Michael J. Critelli, now an entrepreneur, is CEO of Dossia, a health and health care organization, and Executive Producer of a full-length feature film, “From the Rough.”
 Critelli is former chairman and CEO of Pitney Bowes, a leading provider of customer communication technologies that was one of the eleven companies identified by Jim Collins as “great” in Good to Great.
 Visit his blog at mikecritelli.com.
-This is a guest blog for Triple Crown Leadership.